anildemirel/anildemirel.github.io/markdown/index.md

 Hi there!

 I am Anıl Demirel.
 An ex-mathematician and a neophyte coder.
-You can reach me via email: _anildemirel at yahoo dot com_.
+You can reach me via email: _anildemirel at yahoo docom_.
 I am also on [linkedin](https://www.linkedin.com/in/anildemirel/).

 This is my blog: